imsarita/Smart-Pantry/README.md

 # Smart-Pantry
-The Arduino code is used to determine weight from the weight detector
+The Arduino code will determine weight from the weight detector